DeFliTeam/dump1090-exporter/README.md

 ```

-**Create a prometheus configuration file called "prometheus.yml in the same directory as the Prometheus binary with the following content.
-Please note you change your "job name" as your bucket ID and your IP to yhat of your device**
+**Edit the prometheus configuration file in the following areas.
+Please note you change your "job name" as your bucket ID and your IP to that of your device**

 ```bash
 sudo nano /etc/prometheus/prometheus.yml